Theodosius II: Death

+Fragments of an inscription belonging to a monumental column of Theodosius II.
+Found in the ancient suburb of Hebdomon.

 Theodosius died on 28 July 450 as the result of falling off his horse.
 On 25 November, his sister Pulcheria married Marcian, a domesticus under the influential general Aspar, and he became emperor.
 The eunuch Chrysaphius was executed or murdered shortly after by the new imperial couple.

 Like Constantine I and several of his successors, he was buried in the Church of the Holy Apostles, in a porphyry sarcophagus that was described in the 10th century by Constantine VII in the De Ceremoniis.

 Assessments and legacy

 Papyrus with handwriting of Theodosius II.
 On the top right corner, the text reads bene valere te cupimus, roughly meaning "we hope that you are in good health".
 This is the only surviving handwriting of a pre-476 Roman emperor.

 Theodosius is often seen by both ancient and modern historians as being constantly pushed around by his sister, wife, and eunuchs, particularly Chrysaphius among them.
 In the later decades of his life, Chrysaphius rose to prominence as one of the emperor's favorites.
 He favored the pro-Monophysite policy, influenced the foreign policy towards the Huns, and was resented by Pulcheria, general Zeno, and pro-Chalcedonian writers.
 According to Theodorus Lector, Theodosius was so unmindful of his surroundings that he accidentally signed his sister's note selling his wife, Eudocia, into slavery.

 However, these views of Theodosius have been challenged in modern scholarship.
 Some historians argue that contrary to hostile ancient sources, Theodosius was more in control of his government.
 Others view that the government was controlled mostly by the high ranking civilian officials of the consistorium, and not by Pulcheria or Eudocia.
 Historian Christopher Kelly notes that the modern dismissal of Theodosius has origins in the Enlightenment disapproval, and argues that "the reign of Theodosius II should not be too quickly dismissed, simplified or partitioned."

 Among ancient and medieval writers, Monophysites had a favorable opinion of Theodosius.
-Theodosius was also a very learned emperor, with a great aptitude for maths, history, astronomy and writing, hence his nickname "the Calligrapher" by some later historians.
+Theodosius was also a very learned emperor, with a great aptitude for mathematics, history, astronomy, and writing, hence the nickname "the Calligrapher" applied to him by some later historians.
 Theodosius has been described by Kenneth Holum as "a man of intelligence and sincerity but little backbone."

-Saint Right-Believing Theodosius II the Younger is commemorated in Eastern Orthodox Church on 29 July.
-He is also venerated as a saint in the Oriental Orthodox Church for his support during the post-Chalcedonian controversy.
+He is venerated as Saint Theodosius II the Younger the Right-Believing by the Eastern Orthodox Church; his day is 29 July.
+He is also venerated as a saint by the Oriental Orthodox Churches for his support during the post-Chalcedonian controversy.

+Portrayals

+He is played by Tim Curry in the 2001 miniseries Attila.
+For the sake of not having to explain a new Emperor in the East at the time of Attila's death, he is still shown alive by then, almost three years after his death.